HangtingYe/DeLTa/README.md

 ## Usage Options

-### Option1: Quick verify the experiments reported in the paper
+### Option 1: Quick verify the experiments reported in the paper

 #### 1. Obtain the rules of the RandomForest.